Explore

 D’Yer Wanna Be A Rock ‘n’ Roll Star?

-In the tradition of the movie High Fidelity’s top 5 lists; top 5 side 1, track 1’s, Oasis - Rock n’ Roll Star of Definitely Maybe.
-When I listen to this song I have to repeat the final 90 seconds over and over again and absorb every moment of its guitar riffing, drum bashing perfection.
-Oasis are an arrogant band and this song sums this up perfectly.
-The band’s combination of Noel’s catchy hooks and Liam’s enunciating on words (Gonnnnnaaaaa Liiiiiivvvvveeee Forevvvvvvvvverrrrrrrrr) is what makes Oasis the drug that it is; always coming back for more.
-Songs like Shakermaker and Columbia are hypnotic; I remember listening to Shakermaker well over a dozen times in a row shortly after hearing it for the first time.
-The opening lyrics to Supersonic, on the other hand, the song which they first released sums up my life’s philosophy.
-Like many Oasis songs, it has an obvious message, but I believe at the end of the day we need to reminded of obvious messages in our lives as we seem to forget them all the time.
+In the tradition of the movie High Fidelity’s top 5 lists; top 5 side 1, track 1’s, Oasis - Rock n’ Roll Star from Definitely Maybe.
+When I listen to this song I have to repeat the final 90 seconds repeatedly and absorb every moment of its guitar riffing, drum-bashing perfection.
+Oasis is an arrogant band and this song sums this up perfectly.
+The band’s combination of Noel’s catchy hooks and Liam’s enunciating words (Gonnnnnaaaaa Liiiiiivvvvveeee Forevvvvvvvvverrrrrrrrr) is what makes Oasis the drug that it is; always coming back for more.
+Songs like Shakermaker and Columbia are beyond hypnotic (I remember listening to Shakermaker well over a dozen times in a row shortly after hearing it for the first time).
+The opening lyrics to Supersonic, on the other hand, the song which they first released sums up how I attempt to live my life.
+Like many Oasis songs, it has an obvious message, but I believe at the end of the day we need to be reminded of obvious messages in our lives as we seem to forget them all the time.

 Definitely Maybe Era B-Sides and Rarities

 Take Me Away is such a simple yet powerful song, with Noel’s vocals being so fragile; you can hear the desperation in his voice.
 Another downbeat song with Noel on vocals D’Yer Wanna Be a Spaceman? is so beautiful it hurts; plus it also gets the vote for my favourite Oasis song title.
-The story goes that Liam didn’t want to sing these downbeat songs as he considered himself a “rock ‘n’ roller” and didn’t want to play that wimpy shit; says the guy who later wrote songbird.
-You haven’t heard Oasis’ cover of I Am the Walrus until you’ve heard the full-length version from the Cigarettes & Alcohol single; The Masterplan version was shortened by two minutes.
-The Beatles created it, Oasis stole it.
+The story goes that Liam didn’t want to sing these downbeat songs as he considered himself a “rock ‘n’ roller” and didn’t want to play that wimpy shit; says the guy who later wrote Songbird.
+Likewise, you haven’t heard Oasis’ cover of I Am the Walrus until you’ve heard the full-length version from the Cigarettes & Alcohol single (The Masterplan version was shortened by two minutes).
+The Beatles created it, but Oasis really made it into something of their own.
 Then there’s Half the World Away, a song which sums up a period of my life (and many other people’s lives), being stuck in a dead-end town where you can’t express yourself creatively.

-Cloudburst is the only slightly weaker Definitely Maybe b-side; it has energy to it but lacks a coherent structure.
-Everything else are absolute gems, like a secret collection of songs just for Oasis diehards.
-It makes me wonder what Oasis have never seen the light of day, perhaps those are the greatest Oasis songs of all.
+Cloudburst is the only slightly weaker Definitely Maybe B-side; it has energy to it but lacks a coherent structure.
+Everything else however are absolute gems, like a secret collection of songs just for Oasis diehards.
+It makes me wonder what Oasis songs have never seen the light of day, perhaps those are the greatest Oasis songs of all.

 0 comments, Reply to this entry